End of the segregated century: Racial separation in America’s neighborhoods, 1890-2010

 Despite the decline in segregation, the authors caution that challenges remain: “Only a few decades ago, conventional wisdom held that segregation was the driving force behind socioeconomic inequality.
 The persistence of inequality, even as segregation has receded, suggests that inequality is a far more complex phenomenon.”

-Tags: African-American, race, ethnicity and community, civil rights
+Keywords: African-American, race, ethnicity and community, civil rights

 Read the study-related Los Angeles Times article titled “Segregation of Blacks at Record Low, Think Tank Report Says.”